ringbuffer-org/computer_music_basics/website/posts/SuperCollider/first-sounds.rst

 Boot a Server
 =============

 Synthesis and processing happens inside an SC server.
 So the first thing to do when creating sound with SuperCollider is to boot a server.
 The ScIDE offers menu entries for doing that.
 However, using code for doing so increases the flexibility.
-In this first example we will boot the default server:
+In this first example we will boot the default server.
+It is per default associated with the global variable ``s``:

 .. code-block:: supercollider